aminul-portfolio/cinescope-analytics/README.md

 - `build_daily_metrics` ETL command reads from raw activity and engagement tables and writes aggregated daily records to a gold table (`DailyMetric`)
 - `ETLRunLog` records each run's status, duration, row count, and any error output — queryable, not just logged to console
 - Pipeline health is visible within the analytics interface itself
-- Schema separates raw, intermediate, and gold layers — consistent with a medallion architecture pattern
+- Schema separates raw activity data from aggregated reporting output, following a layered analytics design pattern.

 ---